-The second reason is related to enhancing the lifespan of computer and to keep it new for a longer period.
+The second reason is related to enhancing the lifespan of computers and keeping it new for a longer period.
 Since now we know that screensavers do not save any energy, it is better to turn off the monitor or screen after 5 minutes of inactivity.
-Gone are the days when monitors needed high voltage to start-up.
+Gone are the days when monitors needed high voltage to start up.
 This, while saving battery, gives some rest to the monitor or screen as well.

 Tips To Increase Lifespan of Laptop

-Here are four images I created for demonstration purpose.
+Here are four images I created for demonstration purposes.
 I have used CCleaner for two of the tasks.
 You can use any similar program.
-The bottom-line is, if you want to increase the life of your computer, you need to perform these tasks on a regular basis as mentioned in the images.
+The bottom line is, if you want to increase the life of your computer, you need to perform these tasks on a regular basis as mentioned in the images.

 The above tasks do not require any special type of training.
 You may easily get a video demo on YouTube regarding how to clean the motherboard and RAM slots – just in case you are skeptical about opening up the computer.

-These computer maintenance tips are vital to increase the life of your laptop.
-If you have questions or doubts on enhancing battery life or on speeding up your computer, please drop a comment here or visit says.
+These computer maintenance tips are vital to increasing the life of your laptop.
+If you have questions or doubts about enhancing battery life or on speeding up your computer, please drop a comment here.